rust-lang/surveys/surveys/2024-annual-survey/report/2025-01-27-2024-State-Of-Rust-Survey-2024-results.md

 <!-- chart: which-os-do-you-target (height=500) -->

 We cannot of course forget the favourite topic of many programmers: which IDE (developer environment) do they use.
 Although Visual Studio Code still remains the most popular option, its share has dropped by 5pp this year.
 On the other hand, the Zed editor seems to have gained considerable traction recently.
+The small percentage of those who selected "Other" are using a wide range of different tools: from CursorAI to classics like Kate, Notepad++.
+Special mention to the 3 persons using "ed", that's quite an achievement.

 <!-- chart: what-ide-do-you-use (height=500) -->